-It’s an honor to work for our clients.
+It’s an honor to work for our clients, and we treat them with kindness.
 Each and every one of them.
-We never take this for granted.
+We never take these relationships for granted.
 We also believe it’s an honor for our clients to get to work with us.
 We respect each other mutually.

 Creativity never takes a back seat